saur-bh/dietplan/README.md

 ## 🎯 How to Use

+### Typical User Flow

-1. **Sign In**: Use Google authentication to sign in
+1. **Sign In**: Use your email/password or phone number (OTP) to sign in
-2. **Upload Health Report** (optional): Upload your medical reports or health assessments
+2. **Upload Genetic/Health Report**: Upload your DNA/health report (PDF, Markdown, or text).
+If text can't be extracted, the PDF is sent to the LLM.
-3. **Enter Measurements**: Input your current body measurements and goals
+3. **Enter/Update Measurements & Profile**: Input your body measurements, preferences, and goals (typed or spoken).
+All data is saved in Firestore.
-4. **Add Available Foods**: Specify foods easily available in your location
+4. **Add Food Items**: Add foods you have access to; all items are saved and visible for future planning.
+5. **Upload Photo**: Upload a photo for progress tracking or analysis (stored in Firebase Storage and sent to LLM if needed).
-5. **Generate Plan**: Click "Generate My Diet Plan" to create your personalized meal plan
+6. **Generate Plan**: The LLM receives your genetic data, measurements, food list, preferences, photo, and geo-location to create a personalized meal plan.
-6. **Track Progress**: Use the dashboard to track completed meals and view progress
-7. **Refresh Plan**: After 4 weeks, upload new measurements and generate a fresh plan
+7. **Track & Visualize**: Track meals, view all available foods, see your measurement history, and visualize progress in the dashboard.

 ## 📊 API Usage